2009–10 RCD Espanyol season: Summary

-2010–11 was Espanyol's second full season under Argentine head coach Mauricio Pochettino, who had taken over in late January 2009.
+2009–10 was Espanyol's first full season under Argentine head coach Mauricio Pochettino, who had taken over in late January 2009.
 They were third from bottom, in the relegation zone, when he took charge, but he ultimately led them to a solid 10th-place finish.
 This led to him signing a new contract which ran until June 2012.

 Espanyol's 2009-10 La Liga campaign got underway on 30 August with a 1–0 away loss to Athletic Bilbao at San Mamés, and their first home game on 12 September also ended in defeat, with Real Madrid winning 3–0 at Cornellà-El Prat.
 Their first win, and first goals, of the season came a week later at Estadio Riazor, with José Callejón, Juan Forlín and Joan Verdú all on target in a 3–2 victory over Deportivo La Coruña.

 Espanyol followed this up with their first home win of the campaign on 23 September, coming from behind to beat Málaga 2–1 thanks to goals from Ben Sahar and Iván Alonso.
 They finished September with a goalless home draw against Xerez, leaving them 10th in the table after five matches.
 The same result followed in both of October's away matches, against Villarreal at Estadio José Zorrilla and Sevilla at Ramón Sánchez Pizjuán Stadium.

 In between these draws, Espanyol hosted Tenerife, with a brace from Alonso earning them a 2–1 victory.
 Their Copa del Rey campaign began at the end of October, with the first leg of their round of 32 tie against fellow top fight side Getafe, who took a 2–0 victory at Coliseum Alfonso Pérez.
 1 November saw the visit of Real Valladolid in the league, and despite taking the lead through Luis García, the match ended 1–1 after a late equaliser from Haris Medunjanin.